AviatrixSystems/Docs/HowTos/tgw_faq.rst

 |tgw_transit_vpc_compare|

+The missing function of TGW is listed as below:

+ - Not able to propagate routes from on-prem to the Spoke VPCs.
+ - Not able to connect with Direct Connect.
+ - The TGW VPN has 100 route limits.
+ - TGW route table cannot summarize routes to advertise to TGW VPN.

 While you may think you can gather the on-prem routes and program the Spoke VPC tables, it is not so simple.
 The on-prem routes change from time to time as new networks are added or removed, which means you need a reliable way to monitor the route changes, handle exceptions, dealing with errors and duplicate routes -- essentially a function carried by BGP or an orchestrator.